govau/design-system-site/content/get-started/design-assets/content.md

 Download the sketch design files from the [download page](/download).

-> The sketch files use the San Francisco typeface, this is the default system font for OSX.
-San Francisco is not in the font book by default.
-To use the typeface in sketch you should [download and install San Francisco](https://developer.apple.com/fonts/).
+> The design system sketch files use the default system font for OSX, San Francisco.
+San Francisco is not usable in sketch by default, to use the typeface in sketch you have to [download and install San Francisco](https://developer.apple.com/fonts/).

 ## Using the sketch file